subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Configuring-ONOS-Router-16A.md

 #### Create the network-cfg.json file

 This is in the ~/Applications/config/ directory of the distribution VM.
-There are 3 sample network configuration files that have been provided for the fabric
+There are 2 sample network configuration files that have been provided for the fabric
-* network-cfg.json.fabric.hw
-* network-cfg.json.fabric.mn
+* network-cfg.json.router.hw
-* network-cfg.json.fabric.nolearn.mn
+* network-cfg.json.router.mn

 To configure ONOS, simply copy one of these samples to the network-cfg.json file

     admin@atrium16A:~$ cd Applications/config
-    admin@atrium16A:~/Applications/config$ cp network-cfg.json.fabric.mn network-cfg.json
+    admin@atrium16A:~/Applications/config$ cp network-cfg.json.router.mn network-cfg.json

-To test with hardware switches use the "fabric.hw" config file.
-To test with mininet switches use the "fabric.nolearn.mn" config file.
-Finally, the software switches support learning, so we can also use the "fabric.mn" config file with them.

-Of course when using the "fabric.hw" config file, you will need to change the config to match your setup for switches and end hosts.
-See the [User Guide](https://github.com/onfsdn/atrium-docs/wiki/User-Guide-ONOS-Based-Fabric-16A) to understand how to change the config.
+To test with a hardware switch, use the "router.hw" config file.
+To test with a software switch  use the "router.mn" config file.
+Of course when using the "router.hw" config file, you will need to change the config to match your setup for switches and peers.
+See the [User Guide](https://github.com/onfsdn/atrium-docs/wiki/User-Guide-ONOS-Based-Router-16A) to understand how to change the config.
+The "router.mn" config file has been created to work with the router-test.py test script, which we describe next.

 #### Use the correct launch script